 - 11.1.
-Before a Members' Meeting can do business there must be a quorum present.
-Except where this constitution says otherwise, a quorum is 20 members present. - 11.2 If no quorum is present within half an hour of the time fixed for the start of the meeting, the meeting shall stand adjourned to the same day in the next week at the same time and place or to such time and place as the Council of Governors determine.
-If a quorum is not present within half an hour of the time fixed for the start of the adjourned meeting, the number of members present during the meeting is to be a quorum. - 11.3 A resolution put to the vote at a members' meeting shall be decided upon by a show of hands unless a poll is requested by the Chair of the meeting.
+Before a Members' Meeting can do business there must be a quorum present/participating.
+Except where this Constitution says otherwise, a quorum is 20 members present. - 11.2 If no quorum is present within half an hour of the time fixed for the start of the meeting (if meeting is being held face-to-face), the meeting shall stand adjourned to the same day in the next week at the same time and place or to such time and place as the Council of Governors determine.
+If a quorum is not present within half an hour of the time fixed for the start of the adjourned meeting (if meeting is being held face-to-face), the number of members present during the meeting is to be a quorum. - 11.3 A resolution put to the vote at a Members' Meeting shall be decided upon by an oral expression or by show of hands unless a poll is requested by the Chair of the meeting.